harshitgupta028/Java-concepts/StreamAPI/README.md

 3. `reduce`: Aggreate the elements into a single value.
 4. `count`: Count the number of elements.
 5. `toArray`: Convert the stream to an array.
+6. `findFirst`: Gives the first element form the stream, returns the Optional.
+7. `ifPresent`: Used with optional, if data present provides the data to lambda expression otherwise provids the void.
-6. `anyMatch`, `allMatch` and `noneMatch`: Used to check if a given predicate matches any, all, or none of the elements in a stream
+8. `anyMatch`, `allMatch` and `noneMatch`: Used to check if a given predicate matches any, all, or none of the elements in a stream

 ## Stream API coding questions